-From time to time, we may need to send information outside of Victoria where it is necessary to do so, for example, where a student has a parent who lives overseas.
+From time to time, we may need to send information outside of Victorian where it is necessary to do so, for example, where a student has a parent who lives interstate or overseas.

 We are committed to providing to the Trinity College community and to other parties whose personal information we hold, a fair and responsible system for the handling of their complaints.

 If at any time you have any complaints in relation to privacy, please contact our Privacy Officer via the details below.
-We will seek to address any concerns that you have through our complaints handling processes, but if you wish to take matters further you may refer your concerns to the Office of the Victorian Privacy Commissioner.
+We will seek to address any concerns that you have through our complaints handling processes, but if you wish to take matters further you may refer your concerns to the Office of the Australian Information Commissioner.

 CHANGE OF POLICY